smithsa/wpinstall/README.md

 ```

 ## Usage
-Once the build is complete, you will have access to automate the create of template php files in the Foundationpress theme as well as pages in wordpress connected to the template just created, image folders for the template, and sass files (ready to be compiled) for the template.
+Once the build is complete, you will have access to automate the creation of template php files in the Foundationpress theme as well as pages in wordpress connected to the template just created, image folders for the template, and sass files (ready to be compiled) for the template.

 Create a template php file in the foundationpress theme, image folder, and sass file ready to be compiled
 ```